-This year, past and gone forever, with all of its trials, joys, and sorrows, has been one of hard, unremitting toil.
-I have gone at every call, night and day, visited the sick and dying, given of my own means, and when I say this of myself, I can truly say the same of most of my employes.
-We have built a new boarding and schoolhouse, nine houses for the Alsea's, referced the Government farm, looked after the whole reservation in such a manner as that I can without egotism say that I am firmly of the opinion that the agency is in better condition than one year ago.
-I have made three several trips to the Salmon River country.
+This year, past and gone forever, with all of its trials, joys, and corrows, has been one of hard, unremitting toil.
+I have gone at every cell, night and day, visited the sirk and dying, given of my own means, and when I say this of myself, I can truly say the same of most of my employes.
+We have built a new bearding and school-louse, nine houses for the Alsea's, referred the Government farm, looked after the whole reservation in such a namer as that I can without egotism say that I am firmly of the opinion that the agency is in better condition than one year ago.
+I have made three several trips to the Salmon River sountry.
 I have made several allotments of lands to the Indians there.
-I find that these Indians have been sadly neglected.
-Some Tilamook and Nestucca Indians who were induced to come upon the reserve by Hon.
-Benj.
-Simpson under instructions from the Government, have not had the fulfillment of those promises.
-I intend soon to bring this matter fully before you.
+I find that these Indians have been anally neglected.
+Some Tilansook and Nestucca Indians who were induced to come upon the reserve by Hum.
+Bent.
+Simpson under instructions from the Government, have not had the fulfilment of those promises.
+I lutered seen to bring this matter fully before you.

-I have looked out a road along the coast connecting that part of the reserve with Newport at Yaquina Bay.
-I find that if we had the matter of \$1,000 we could build a road that would give us a market for all that country and would assist us very much in inducing our young men to settle that part of the reserve.
+I have looked out a road along the coast connecting that part of the reserve with Newport at Yaquira Bay.
+I find that if we had the matter of \$1,000 we could hulld a road that would give us a market for all that country and would assist us very much in inducing our young men to settle that part of the reserve.
 We need the road.

 islative assembly, which were likewise elected by the Indians.
-The Indians had become theroughly neonatomed to the operations of the local laws and proceedings of their ewn court officers.
-Owing to this state of affairs I had much trouble in induce on the even court officers.
-Owing to this state of affairs I had much trouble in induce ing the Indians to accept the judges of the court of Indian offenses and the rules governing the court.
-But during the year I mominated a police force of five men, one a licutenatu and chief judge of the court, two privates and associate judges, two other privates, one to act as sheriff, the other prosecuting attorney; and by using much time and patience I have succeeded in petting this police force in own downwise much time and patience I have succeeded in petting this police force in own the first of the introduction of which of the reservation.
-But the Indians to adopt this court in lieu of their old court.
+The Indians had been suggisted eventationed as the operations of the local laws and proceedings of their ewar court officers.
+Whing to this state of affairs I had much frontile in inducence were court officers.
+Whing to this state of affairs I had much frontile in inducence were court officers, the judges of the courts, I had much frontile in inducence in the courts of the courts of his and court in the governing the court.
+But during the year I monitared a police force of its meet, one a incutestian and charifying of the court, two privates and assemble judges, two other privates, one to not as sheriff, the other proceeding attorney; and by using much fram and patience I had a secretical in getting this police force in one of working notice and the Indians to adopt this court in her of their side court.

-By the nid of my police force I am able to suppress one of the most potent evils that these Indians are subjected to-the introduction of which the reservation.
-But the Indians of this agency during the year have been peaceable and in the main industrions and prosperous.
-They have increased the area of their farms by fencing some new land, which they have plowed and sown to grain, either wheat or cats.
-The prospect for a good crop is much better at this time of the year than I have ever seen these Indians have.
-The quality of the growing grain and meadows will compare favorably with any average community of white farmers.
-These Indians are all farmers, but a few of the growing grain and meadows will compare favorably with any average community of white farmers.
-These Indians are all farmers, but a few of the successfully combine, on a small scale, stock mising with their agricultural pursaits.
-But few men know the monetary value of horses or cattle to take better care of their live stock.
+By the and of my police force I am ado to the process one of the most potent evel that these Indians are subjected to-the introduction of which reservation.
+But the Indians of this agreemy during the year lawe been peacedable and in the main industrious and properous.
+They have increased the area of their farms by fencing name new land, which they farm plowed and sown to grain, either wheat or satz.
+The prospect for a great crup is much better at this time of the year that I have ever seen these Indians have.
+The quality of the grawing grain and unadows will compare favorably with any avertage community of white farmers.
+These Indians are all farmers, har a few of them successfully condition, on a small scale, article indiany with their agelesitured pursains.
+But her more individually condition, on a small scale, article indiany in the prospection of the processor cuttle to take better cure of their live stock.